Introduction to Chris and recognising stress

 We understand that it takes many voices to make a great conversation.
 That’s why we work with people inside and outside of Ecclesiastical to connect you with the insight, advice and solutions that address the issues that matter most to you and your brokerage.

 Keeping connected with friends, family and colleagues seems more important than ever now, so we were happy to receive an update from our friend Chris Moon.

-Chris shares what he’s up to during lockdown and shares some tips on finding what works for you to reduce stress and stay productive during these unusual times.
+Chris shares some tips on finding what works for you to reduce stress and stay productive during these unusual times.

-Take a look at our series of videos
+Take a look at our series of wellbeing videos.

 Our intention with these videos is to offer insight and support on topics that our research has identified as areas of concerns for our brokers.

 It’s important to note we’re not medical professionals and if you feel that you or someone you know is in crisis, please seek professional help.
 The Samaritans can be contacted free of charge on 116 123.

 1 Broker wellbeing survey 2019, FWD Research, 200 brokers

 Ecclesiastical Insurance Office plc (Ecclesiastical) wishes to thank Chris Moon for sharing his own experience of overcoming adversity.
 Ecclesiastical has produced this video in an effort to raise awareness and break down stigma, helping people in the broking community connect with strategies to manage stress.